pantheon-systems/drush-config-workflow/INSTALL.md

 Reminder:  You can just run `./bin/quickstart --create-local-sites sitename`, and it will do all of the steps described below for you.

-1. Make an alias for both of your sites.
+i.
+Make an alias for both of your sites.

 Create a file ~/.drush/local.aliases.drushrc.php, and add the following entry:
 ```